About the Reynolda House, Gardens & Village

 The origins of your new Winston-Salem home can be found a few steps away at Reynolda, the former estate of Katharine Smith Reynolds and tobacco magnate Richard Joshua (R.J.)
 Reynolds.
 At Reynolda, you can find your new favorite lunch spot, boutiques and salons within walking distance, a peaceful lawn for studying under the sun and works of art that will inspire you for years to come.
 A visit to Reynolda in your first year is essential to understanding why the ground you walk on is called the Reynolda Campus.

-- impress your parents with a museum tour
+- Impress your parents with a self-guided museum tour

 - Find inner peace through meditation or a walk in Reynolda Gardens